Michael Gazzaniga: Patient P.S.

 With the next question, they asked, “Would you spell your favorite blank” and then flashed “girl” to his left visual field.
 He shrugged and shook his head: His left hemisphere had seen nothing.
 But then he giggled and blushed.
 The right hemisphere saw and read the word “girl” and the right hemisphere’s comprehension of the word caused him to blush and giggle like most young teenage boys would have at the question.
 Meanwhile, the left hemisphere, which had not seen "girl," had no clue why he was blushing and giggling.
 Then his left hand reached out for 3 Scrabble tiles and spelled out the name “Liz.”

 Another telling question asked the right hemisphere what job he would pick.
 He spelled out “automobile race” with his left hand, though shortly after the end of the session, he was asked the entire question out loud (so his left hemisphere heard it), and his left speaking hemisphere answered, “Oh, be a draftsman.”
 Each hemisphere had a separate goal.
 The experimental session ended after asking the right hemisphere to spell out its mood.
 The left hand spelled out "good."

-The above experiments not only demonstrated that in some split-brain patients the right hemisphere was capable of language comprehension, but were also suggestive that P.S.'s right hemisphere was separately conscious: It had a sense of self, it knew who and what it liked, it had its own goals and was able to generate answers to ambiguous questions.

 P.S. is most well known for an experiment using a simultaneous concept test, which led to the discovery of a major left hemisphere capacity.
-In this test, a picture of a snow scene was flashed exclusively to PS’s left hemisphere while simultaneously a picture of a chicken’s foot was flashed exclusively to his right hemisphere.
+In this test, a picture of a snow scene was flashed exclusively to PS’s right hemisphere while simultaneously a picture of a chicken’s foot was flashed exclusively to his left hemisphere.
 A choice of four cards, a lawnmower, a rake, a shovel and a pick were in front of his left hand, and four cards in front of his right hand, an apple, a toaster, a hammer and a chicken head.
 PS was asked to pick which picture card best related to the stimuli he had seen.
 With his right hand, guided by his left hemisphere, he picked the chicken to match the chicken’s foot.
 With his left hand, guided by his right hemisphere, he picked the shovel to match the snow scene.